 – – –

-Remember my points in #2.
-While you are putting all of these plans into action to start a life of travel, it might take some months.
-Given time, it’s likely that you might lose your focus and drive in doing this.
-DON’T LET THAT HAPPEN.
-Ensure consistency, stay determined, and get rid of self-doubts.
-Keep yourself inspired, daydream about your bright future, and always remember your goals.
-Remind yourself what you are working for: freedom.
+Besides, it might take some time to reach your target savings, so it’s likely that you might lose your focus.
+PLEASE DON’T LET THAT HAPPEN.
+Keep yourself inspired, daydream about your new future, and always remember your goals.
+Remind yourself at all times what you are working for: your freedom.

 Step 5: Time to Quit Your Job and Travel the World!